The Middle Funnel Vanishing Act: Where Google's answer engine killed your customer journey

-Where Did the Middle of the Funnel Go?
+Where Did the Middle Funnel Go?

 The middle funnel has moved to "dark social" - private conversations, direct messages, and email forwards where tracking becomes impossible but relationships still develop.
+Google's evolution from search engine to answer engine has disrupted the traditional customer discovery path by serving answers directly without sending traffic to your website.

 Think about how your customers used to find you.
 They'd search for a problem, find your article, read it, maybe check out another page or two, then eventually contact you.
 Those extra touchpoints - the "maybe I'll read their case study" or "let me see what else they've written" moments - are vanishing from Google's search results.